Elso Brito

-Elso Brito (born 2 April 1994) is a professional footballer who plays as a left midfielder for Eerste Divisie club Dordrecht.
-Born in the Netherlands, he represents the Cape Verde national team.
+Elso Brito (born 2 April 1994) is a professional footballer who plays as a left midfielder.
+Born in the Netherlands, he played for the Cape Verde national team.

 Club career

 On 26 June 2022, Brito signed a two-year contract with Eerste Divisie club Dordrecht.

 International career

 Brito was born in the Netherlands to Cape Verdean parents.
 He made his debut in a 0–0 (4–3) penalty shootout win over Andorra on 3 June 2018.